 Sanctuary Guiding Principles

 The following principles, based on the science of trans-species psychology and trauma recovery, recognize that all animals--human and non-human--possess the capacity to think, feel, and experience consciousness.
-The work of Dr. Bradshaw and the Kerulos Center abundantly inform One Heart Wild Education Sanctuary's learning-in-service philosophy, practices, and advocacy for wellness in human and nonhuman animals.
+The work of Dr. Bradshaw and the Kerulos Center abundantly inform One Heart Wild Therapeutic Sanctuary's learning-in-service philosophy, practices, and advocacy for well being in human and nonhuman animals.

 1. Recovery builds on nutrition that supports wellness.